SkillsUnion/tamkeen-cloud/0-welcome-to-cloud/3-required-hardware-software.md

 #### Configure Git default editor

 1. Follow instructions <a href="https://stackoverflow.com/a/39604469" target="_blank">here</a> to enable the `code` command in terminal to open VS Code.
 2. Set the default Git code editor to VS Code to avoid Git's default command line editor Vim, which requires learning Vim-specific keyboard shortcuts.
-We may need to use Vim on remote servers as SWEs, but to keep things simple during Bootcamp we will stick to VS Code.
+We may need to use Vim on remote servers as SWEs, but to keep things simple during the program we will stick to VS Code.

 ```shell
 git config --global core.editor "code --wait"